Firmin Ngrébada

-Firmin Ngrébada (born 1968) is the former prime minister of the Central African Republic.
+Firmin Ngrébada (born 24 May 1968) is a Central African politician who served as Prime Minister of the Central African Republic from 25 February 2019 to 15 June 2021.
 He was appointed after a peace deal was signed between the government and 14 armed groups to try to suppress violence in the ongoing civil war.
 He also led the Central African Republic's delegation in the negotiations of the peace deal.

 Political career

-Firmin Ngrebada graduated in law, in 1988, then he obtained a Master's degree in Public Law, in 1994, at the University of Bangui.
+Firmin Ngrebada graduated in law in 1988, then he obtained a master's degree in public law in 1994, at the University of Bangui.
 He entered public service in October 1993, inspecting social and labor law.

 Ngrébada served as Deputy Cabinet Director under Simplice Sarandji when Sarandji was Cabinet Director and Faustin-Archange Touadéra was Prime Minister.
 He went on to become the cabinet director of the Central African Republic, and chief of staff to the President.
-On February 25 2019, Ngrébada was sworn in as Prime Minister.
+On 25 February 2019, Ngrébada was sworn in as Prime Minister.

-On 10 June 2021 Ngrébada and his entire cabinet resigned following the withdrawal of 160 French soldiers from the country earlier that week.
+On 10 June 2021, Ngrébada and his entire cabinet resigned following the withdrawal of 160 French soldiers from the country earlier that week.
+The French government suspended the soldiers after alleging that the current government was complicit in Russian propaganda, especially Ngrébada.
+In addition, they accused the government of failing to fight anti-French disinformation and of harsh treatment against the opposition.

+He also maintained ties with the Wagner Group, a Russian private military company.
+However, he later stated in 2023 that he was not the "Russians' man" and said it was absurd accusations.
+In addition, upon the outbreak of the Russian invasion of Ukraine, he opposed FACA soldiers getting involved in the war and said it does not involve them.